Notes for contributors

 - Full-length articles (normally not exceeding around 8000 words) and shorter items (1000 words or less) should be submitted initially to the Editor (email@example.com) as a Microsoft Word document.

 - To facilitate anonymous refereeing, author details and biographical information should be included on a separate page.

-- A very brief abstract should be included.
+- An informative abstract should be included.

 - References should be indicated in the text in the form: (Wellisch, 1996; Mulvany, 1999: 161).
 All references cited in the text should be listed at the end of the article in the form: